nbtrieu/nt-portfolio/README.md

 ## Usage

-To use this application, click through the links on the Navbar at the top.
+To use this application, open the portfolio here: [https://nbtrieu.github.io/nt-portfolio/](https://nbtrieu.github.io/nt-portfolio/).
+Then click through the links on the Navbar at the top.

 ![About Me](./src/assets/screenshots/about-me.png)